Michael Burns (actor): Background

-Michael Thornton Burns was born in Mineola, New York, on Long Island, a village in Nassau County to director and producer Frank Xavier Burns (best known for the early television series, Martin Kane, Private Eye) and Mary Lou DeWeese.
+Michael Thornton Burns was born in Mineola, New York, on Long Island, to director and producer Frank Xavier Burns (best known for the early television series, Martin Kane, Private Eye) and Mary Lou DeWeese.
 He has an older sister, Pamela.

 In 1949, the family moved to Yonkers.
 In 1956, the family relocated to Beverly Hills, California, where he attended Beverly Hills High School.

-He attended for a year at the College of William and Mary in Williamsburg, Virginia, before he transferred to the University of California, Los Angeles, which he attended mostly after hours while still working as an actor during many days, and residing in Redondo Beach.
+He attended the College of William and Mary in Williamsburg, Virginia for a year before he transferred to the University of California, Los Angeles.
+There he took classes mostly in the evening, as he often worked as an actor during many days.
+He resided in Redondo Beach.

 He graduated Phi Beta Kappa, summa cum laude in 1976 with a Bachelor of Arts degree in history.
-He then obtained his Master of Arts in European history at the same institution.
-In 1977, he entered Yale University in New Haven, Connecticut, from which he received his PhD in modern European history.
+He obtained his Master of Arts in European history at the same institution.
+In 1977, he entered Yale University in New Haven, Connecticut, and earned a PhD in modern European history.